ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 }
 ```

-As you are probably beginning to be familiar with the pattern, we are injecting an `IClanRepository` interface in the controller; we added a guard clause to ensure the repository is not null then we referenced the injected class in a private field for futur use.
+As you are probably beginning to be familiar with the pattern, we are injecting an `IClanRepository` interface in the controller; we added a guard clause to ensure the repository is not null then we referenced the injected class in a private field for future use.

 ### Completing the tests
 Now that the `ClanService` gets an `IClanRepository` implementation injected in its constructor, we need to go back to the `ClanServiceTest` class and update it a little.